matheusgimenez/chrome-youtube-screenshot/README.md

 Then magically a button like this one: <i class="icon-camera"></i> will appear right after "Fullscreen" icon.
 (If you are blind, here are some Braille: ⠠⠊⠋ ⠽⠕⠥ ⠉⠁⠝ ⠎⠑⠑ ⠞⠓⠊⠎⠂ ⠽⠕⠥ ⠁⠗⠑ ⠝⠕⠞ ⠃⠇⠊⠝⠙⠲ ⠠⠛⠕ ⠙⠕ ⠎⠕⠍⠑ ⠎⠞⠥⠋⠋ )

-- Just click on it, then Right Click > [Save Image Ass]
+- Just click on it, then Right Click > [Save Image As]

 - Some magic will occur and your image will download.